brettkromkamp/awesome-knowledge-management/README.md

 ### People

 * [Andy Matuschak](https://andymatuschak.org/) is a software engineer, designer, and researcher working on technologies that expand what people can think and do
+* [Anne-Laure Le Cunff](https://www.mentalnodes.com/about) is the founder of [Ness Labs](https://nesslabs.com/) and MSc of Applied Neuroscience candidate at King's College

 ### Articles